-Family Planning - continued on next page
+Infertility services - continued on next page

-Benefit Description You Pay After the calendar year deductible Family Planning (cont.)
-High Option Standard Option Not covered: All charges All charges Reversal of voluntary surgical sterilization - - • Genetic counseling, except as indicated on page 31 Genetic screening Expenses for sperm collection and storage Infertility services High Option Standard Option Diagnosis and treatment of infertility, limited to: PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Initial diagnostic tests and procedures rendered only to identify the cause of infertility Non-PPO: 35% of the Plan allowance and any difference Non-PPO: 45% of the Plan allowance and any difference Medical or surgical procedures rendered to create or enhance fertility, except as shown in Not covered between our allowance and the billed amount between our allowance and the billed amount Note: Benefits are limited to \$5,000 per person, per lifetime under the High Option and \$2,500 per person, per lifetime under the Standard Option .
-Not covered: All charges All charges Infertility services after voluntary sterilization Any charges in excess of the \$5,000 (High Option) and \$2,500 (Standard Option) plan limitation for covered infertility services Fertility drugs Assisted reproductive technology (ART) procedures, such as: - Artificial insemination (AI) - In vitro fertilization (IVF) - Embryo transfer and gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT) - Intravaginal insemination (IVI) - Intracervical insemination (ICI) - Intrauterine insemination (IUI) Services and supplies related to ART procedures Cost of donor sperm or egg Expenses for sperm collection and storage Surrogacy (host uterus/gestational carrier) Allergy care High Option Standard Option Allergy injections, testing and treatment, including PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance materials (such as allergy serum) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount
+Benefit Description You Pay After the calendar year deductible Infertility services (cont.)
+High Option Standard Option Not covered: All charges All charges • Infertility services after voluntary sterilization • Any charges in excess of the \$5,000 (High Option) and \$2,500 (Standard Option) plan limitation for covered infertility services Fertility drugs • Assisted reproductive technology (ART) procedures, such as: - Artificial insemination (AI) - In vitro fertilization (IVF) - Embryo transfer and gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT) - Intravaginal insemination (IVI) - Intracervical insemination (ICI) - Intrauterine insemination (IUI) • Services and supplies related to ART procedures • Cost of donor sperm or egg • Expenses for sperm collection and storage • Surrogacy (host uterus/gestational carrier) Allergy care High Option Standard Option Allergy injections, testing and treatment, including materials PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance (such as allergy serum) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges All charges • Provocative food testing and sublingual allergy desensitization Clinical ecology and environmental medicine Treatment therapies High Option Standard Option Chemotherapy and radiation therapy Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed in Section 5(b) on pages 52 through 55.
+Dialysis - Renal dialysis, hemodialysis and peritoneal dialysis Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount • Transparenteral nutrition (TPN)